For Teams

 Operators experience the cost of messy workflows directly.
 They see the spreadsheets, manual exports, brittle integrations, and constant back-and-forth that product marketing language usually hides.

-That proximity makes operator pain a powerful source of startup ideas.
+That proximity makes operator pain a powerful source of new ideas.
 The challenge is turning day-to-day irritation into a structured opportunity thesis.

 Use public complaints to pressure-test internal observations